Last updated - February 24, 2020

-- Instructions – displayed on the order receipt and will be sent to the customer via email.
+- Instructions – displayed on the thank you page and the emails that will be sent to customers.

-WooCommerce has already put in default content in these fields.
+WooCommerce has already put in default content in the first two fields.
 But you can phrase it according to your liking to give a unique and personalized touch to your store.

 The most important section here is Account Details.